What is reflux (GER) and GERD?

 - Hold your baby upright for 30 minutes after feedings.

-- If you use formula and your doctor thinks that your baby may be sensitive to milk protein, your doctor may suggest switching to a different type of formula.
-Do not change formulas without talking to the doctor.
+- If you use formula and your provider thinks that your baby may be sensitive to milk protein, they may suggest switching to a different type of formula.
+Do not change formulas without talking to your provider.

 - Your baby has problems sleeping or feeding